 1. Have a separate napping room

-If Baby is fussy at night, you might be used to keeping him in your room with you to cut down on walks to the nursery.
+If Baby is fussy at night, you might be used to keeping her in your room with you to cut down on walks to the nursery.
 That’s totally understandable.
-For naps however, you may want to keep Baby in his own space.
-Just because you share your bedroom with Baby at night, doesn’t mean that space belongs to him, and naps can make for some prime alone time.
+For naps however, you may want to keep Baby in her own space.
+Just because you share your bedroom with Baby at night, doesn’t mean that space belongs to her, and naps can make for some prime alone time.

 When you set Baby down for a nap, step away and let the central relationship in your world be about the two of you – for 20 minutes or so, at least.
 Watch a little TV, talk about your day, or cuddle in bed.
 This bit of time belongs to you.

 2. Baby as a house guest